-The health reform law did not solve the long-term care problem.
+The Health Policy law did not solve the long-term care problem.
 Not today’s problem, not the growing problem of the future.
 Even the most ardent backers of the CLASS Act (Community Living Assistance and Services and Supports), which was part of the health care law, did not see it as a complete answer.
 CLASS was designed to ameliorate, but not eliminate, long-term care costs, which can easily run $70,000 or more a year.
 Had CLASS been implemented, it would have given families who chose to participate about $18,000 (the finances were never finalized) a year that could pay a piece of a nursing home bill, or for assistance at home, or to build or a wheelchair ramp or accessible-bathroom etc to enable someone to stay at home.

 But CLASS sank in an actuarial/legal/political swamp.

 Is there anything else in the ACA to help family caregivers?

 The law does have dozens of provisions that – depending on how well they are funded and implemented, how widely they are adopted and, quite frankly, how well some of the new care models turn out to work in the real world – can at least nibble around the edges of the long-term care needs.

 Some of you have started reporting on hospital readmissions.
 If we’re going to keep older people out of that revolving hospital door, they are going to need to be taken care of – well – outside the hospital.
 And that’s where a lot of the new models step in – community health teams to support primary care practices, the independence at home act, medication reconciliation programs, transition teams etc. A part of the legislation called “rebalancing” addresses some of the requirements and obstacles that up until now have led states to put institutional/nursing home care ahead of home and community based services.